 Create OAuth Application

-This document aims to provide third-party developers with a standardized OAuth 2.0 application integration process, supporting application registration, user authorization (personal/resource level), temporary ticket issuance, and API access control.
+This document describes the standard OAuth 2.0 application integration process, covering application registration, user authorization, temporary ticket issuance, and API access control.

 App Information Registration

 Currently, applications require approval from CNB administrators before they can be published.
-Please submit your application details to an administrator, and we will contact you to discuss the specific plan for creating your OAuth application.
+Please submit your application details to an administrator, and we will contact you to discuss the specific creation plan.

 Basic Application Information